Eurobertics/Nebucord/README.md

 ```
 ---

-Example usage - WinSock API
+Example usage - WebSocket API
 ---------------------------

-The WinSock API is designed to run as a PHP CLI program.
+The WebSocket API is designed to run as a PHP CLI program.

 Usage websocket API, minimalistic example: